Algorithms for the minimum non-separating path and the balanced connected bipartition problems on grid graphs (With erratum): Minimum non-separating path

 \end{lemma}

 Note that if the optimal path contains a boundary node, it must contain at least two boundary nodes since a boundary node has at most one interior neighbor.
 The time for computing $d_I(s,t)$ is $O(N\log N)$ by Dijkstra algorithm.
 To compute (\ref{path1}), a naive algorithm of checking all possible $i$ and $j$ takes quadric time.
-We shall give an $O(|\mathcal{B}|)$ time algorithm in the following.
+We shall give an algorithm with time complexity $O(|\mathcal{B}|)$ in the following.

 Starting at an arbitrary boundary node, we number the boundary nodes clockwise from $1$ to $|\mathcal{B}|$.
 Let $w(i)$ be the weight of $i\in \mathcal{B}$ and $W_B$ denote the total weight of boundary nodes.
 Our algorithm has two rounds.
 In the first round, we find for every $i$ the best $j$ such that the minimum boundary path from $i$ to $j$ is clockwise.
 The other case that the path is counterclockwise is checked in the second round.
 Since the two rounds are similar, we shall only show the first round.
 For convenience, we double the whole sequence, i.e., the $(|\mathcal{B}|+i)$-th node is the same as the $i$-th node for $1\leq i\leq |\mathcal{B}|$.
 The minimum boundary $ij$-path is clockwise if